-Did you know that families have options when choosing where to complete rehab after being discharged from the hospital?
-From skilled nursing homes that offer 24-hour care, to rehab services that can be carried out at home or at an assisted living community, learn about options that will help your loved one get better as quickly and safely as possible.
+Did you know that families have options when choosing where to complete rehab for elderly loved ones after they’re discharged from the hospital?
+From skilled nursing homes that offer 24-hour care to rehab services that can be carried out at home or at an assisted living community, learn about options that will help your loved one get better as quickly and safely as possible.

-A senior rehab center is designed to help those recovering from an injury or serious medical event to reduce pain and improve function.
-Rehab facilities often include services such as:
+Senior rehabilitation centers are designed to help those recovering from an injury or serious medical event to reduce pain and improve function.
+Senior rehab facilities often include services such as:

-Senior rehab centers may offer inpatient and outpatient services.
+Senior rehabilitation centers may offer inpatient and outpatient services.
 Your loved one may need inpatient rehabilitation if they need around-the-clock care and continuous monitoring.

 Inpatient rehab requires those recovering from a serious injury, debilitating disease, or major surgery to stay at a facility for a period of time.
 This type of rehab allows for intensive care that generally includes daily physical, occupational, or speech therapy.